ayatsko/ayatsko.github.io/pages/outreach.md

 In our first project on input visualizations, I created an interactive bracket where users choose their favorite animal throughout a series of 'battles' (which was inspired by the famed [March Mammal Madness](https://libguides.asu.edu/MarchMammalMadness/2022MMMResults), a collaborative scicomm initiative from researchers at ASU).
 I learned many basics in web styling via CSS, page building in HTML, and included interactive elements (click and drag features, recording and retrieving stored data, etc.) by incorporating Javascript.

 Although rudimentary in function and styled for the early 2000's, I'm proud of my interactive bracket titled 'Animal Time', so do have a go at selecting your favorite animal and contributing to the growing dataset [here](https://em90t3.csb.app/)!
+(And be on the lookout for a Animal Bracket 2.0, likley to feature exclusively termites...)

 ## Science communication and infographics